Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson02-MeetingJavier.md

 We need to define what each of these mean.

-But as long as we speak in a way that Java understands (and we have lots of ways of learning how to speak to Java),
+But as long as we speak in a way that Java understands,

 Java can not just mow lawns, but build houses, coordinate city-wide efforts, light the entire nation -